opencaesar/oml-tutorials/tutorial-2.md

 Note: that relation entity `Purses` is a reified relation (i.e., a class of relation instances), where its forward `purses` and its reverse `isPursedBy` are unreified relations (i.e., simple references).
 In a description model, either a reified or an unreified version of the relation can be used.
 The former is useful when it is desired to give the link a name and other characterizations.

 Note: the semantic (logical) flags specified on the relation entity `Pursues`.
-The first flag `reverse functional` means that an `Ojective` (the target of the relation) can be pursued by a max of `Mission` (the source of the relation).
-The second flag `asymmetric` means that if a mission pursues an objective, then it would be illogical to infer that the objective pursues the mission (remember with open world assumptions, any thing can be inferred unless you state otherwise).
+The first flag `reverse functional` means that an `Objective` (the target of the relation) can be pursued by a max of `Mission` (the source of the relation).
+The second flag `asymmetric` means that if a mission pursues an objective, then it would be illogical to infer that the objective pursues the mission (remember with open world assumptions, anything can be inferred unless you state otherwise).
 The third flag `irreflexive` means that an instance cannot be related to itself by this relation.

 2. The following is a visualization of the `mission` vocabulary so far: